Ludhiana district sees no fresh Covid case

-Civil Surgeon Hitinder Kaur said a total of 1,13,626 persons have tested positive and 3,018 patients have lost their lives to the deadly virus so far in the district.
+Civil Surgeon Hitinder Kaur said a total of 1,13,626 persons have tested positive in the district since the outbreak of Covid in Ludhiana district and 3,018 patients have lost their lives to the deadly virus since March 2020 in the district.

+On Monday, there was one active case and the patient has been asked to stay isolated.

+At present, the recovery rate of Covid-19 patients is 97.34 per cent.

 Tribune Shorts